Shwetangshu/Earthy-Jewels/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is there a problem prompting your feature request?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**What solution are you proposing?**

-A clear and concise description of any alternative solutions or features you've considered.
+**Have you explored any alternative solutions or features?**

-**Additional context**
+**Additional information**
-Add any other context or screenshots about the feature request here.
+Feel free to provide any additional context or screenshots related to your feature request.